 DIS can provide support to faculty-led programs from DIS partner institutions.

 DIS offers to act as your local support organization should you choose to run part of, or a whole, summer program in Copenhagen.
 The following qualifies as a faculty-led course here at DIS:

 - Course taught and designed by faculty from your university for your students

 - Course administered by your university: recruitment, registration, credit/grade issue, billing through your university

 - Course is delivered by the faculty from your university based on own syllabus and teaching, rather than DIS delivering a customized academic program/study tour

-> - Usually 3 weeks in duration that follows the DIS summer session calendars
+- Usually three or four weeks in duration and follows the DIS summer session calendar

-> - Comprehensive student housing and student services
+- Comprehensive student housing and student services

 - Arrival support and orientation (following DIS arrival dates)